Predictive coding and active sensing

 2019, J.A.
 Harris+, S. Mihalas+, K.E.
 Hirokawa, J.D.
 Whitesell, H. Choi, …, C. Koch, H. Zeng, “Hierarchical organization of cortical and thalamic connectivity”, Nature 575:195-202

 Neurons communicate diverse information of sensory stimuli, decision signals, and motor commands, using their rich dynamics at both single cell and population levels.
-Their operating modes characterized by different spiking patterns are determined by various biophysiological factors including intrinsic properties of individual neurons such as ion channels and synaptic variables as well as network properties defining population composition and connectivity among heterogeneous neurons.
-In addition, sensory stimuli, behavioral states, and relevant tasks to perform shape neural dynamics at both the local and global scales.
-We investigate how changes in these variables instigate and shape transitions between different phases of dynamics in single neurons represented by spiking as well as in neural populations described by excitatory-inhibitory balanced dynamics and synchronizability.
+Their operating modes are characterized by different spiking patterns.
+These patterns are determined by various biological factors: intrinsic properties of individual neurons such as ion channels and synaptic variables, and network properties defining population composition and connectivity of spatially-structured heterogeneous neurons.
+In addition, sensory stimuli, internal states, and behavioral tasks shape neural dynamics at both the local and global scales.

 Related publications (selected):

-2023, J. Del Rosario, S. Coletta+, S. H. Kim+, Z. Mobille, K. Peelman, B. Williams, A. J. Otsuki, A. Del Castillo Valerio, K. Worden, L. T. Blanpain, L. Lovell, H. Choi, B. Haider*, “Lateral inhibition in V1 controls neural and perceptual contrast sensitivity“, bioRxiv preprint: doi.org/10.1101/2023.11.10.566605
+2023, J. Del Rosario, S. Coletta+, S. H. Kim+, Z. Mobille, K. Peelman, B. Williams, A. J. Otsuki, A. Del Castillo Valerio, K. Worden, L. T. Blanpain, L. Lovell, H. Choi, B. Haider*, “Lateral inhibition in V1 controls neural and perceptual contrast sensitivity“, Nature Neuroscience

 2019, H. Choi*, S. Mihalas, “Synchronization dependent on spatial structures of a mesoscopic whole-brain network”, PLOS Computational Biology 15(4): e1006978